wholebody3d/wholebody3d/README.md

 ```
-We provide function in './utils/utils.py' to load json files
+We provide functions in './utils/utils.py' to load json files

 ### Task